meteofrance/py4cast/README.md

                         Name of the dataset config file to use --infer_steps INFER_STEPS
-                        Number of auto-regressive steps/prediction steps during the inference
+                        Number of auto-regressive steps/prediction steps during the inference --precision PRECISION
+                        floating point precision for the inference (default: 32)
 ```

 A simple example of inference is shown below: